ReelHoggzFishing/jrspinella.github.io/_posts/2021-05-12-rockfishing-off-the-cheasapeakebay.md

 comments: true
 categories:
   - blog
+  - fishing trip
 tags:
-  - Fishing Knots
-  - Fishing
-  - Fishing for Beginners
+  - Fishing off the Rappahannock
 ---

 Hey Hoggerz!
 This is Fast Freddie with Big Daddy Adam.
 I wanted to share with you all of our trip with made last year on the Rappahannock river for rock fish.
 It was a cold day but worth it, because as you can see from our pictures, we caught some fish.